tecomanow/tecomanow/README.md

 Currently studying Android development with Java and Kotlin<br>
 Working on Android (Java) for scientific initiation with Executive Commission for Cocoa Cultivation Planning (CEPLAC)<br>
-Working on Android (Kotlin) for Food delivery app
+Working on Android (Kotlin) for all my apps since 2021

 ## My developed apps 📱